clararajadel/autoencoders/README.md

 - Feature extraction using PCA does not make big improvements in reconstruction.
 It accelerates the process but it also increased noise in the reconstruction error in Strobbler area.
 Link: https://drive.google.com/file/d/1nMPb_T5T_y2P8YekFFHyM69SYuIIb-_w/view?usp=sharing
 - Hazy training images worsen reconstructions and favour the usefulness of fewer autoencoders.
 Using clean training images is crucial.
 - Data should be scaled (e.g. sklearn.preprocessing.MinMaxScaler).
+- Always more than one testing pixel: they are randomly selected.

 ### Access to results:
 https://drive.google.com/drive/folders/1eiAnVHKclJtQbJQo65DX9Ajn5oqmWjSL?usp=sharing